 This M Package model comes with Rider Modes Pro, allowing you to customise everything (via the dash), from engine power level, wheelie/traction/engine braking control, ABS intervention and suspension damping set-up.
 It’s all easily controlled (once you’ve got the hang of it) by the menu button and adjuster wheel on the left switchgear.
 NASA’s mission control has nothing on my clocks.

-Update two: Trackday heaven
+Update three: Trackday heaven

 Published: 15 June 2019

 A recent MSV Trackday at Brands Hatch gave me the chance see to how my new S1000RR would go at one of my favourite circuit and to find out what happens when you start fiddling with its suspension and electronics.